queryluke/masseffect-5e/static/data/feats/wealth-of-knowledge.md

 Your grasp of random factoids knows no bounds.

 - Increase your Intelligence score by 1, to a maximum of 20.
-- You have advantage on the first Intelligence based skill check you make after a short rest.
+- You have advantage on the first Intelligence-based skill check you make after a short rest.